 The enforcement body for these regulations in the UK is the Civil Aviation Authority, whilst in France it is the DGAC (Direction de la régulation économique Bureau de la facilitation et des clients du transport aérien) in Paris.
 Other countries have their own enforcement bodies.
 The relevant competent body is the one located in the country of departure of the flight.

-Since 2012 it has also been possible in France to complain to the Médiateur du Tourisme et des Voyages (MTV), but only provided the company has signed up to accept to use this service.
+It is also possible in France to complain to the Médiateur du Tourisme et des Voyages (MTV), but only provided the company has signed up to accept to use this service.
 Both Ryanair and Easyjet are members as are most travel companies in France.